azutoolkit/cql/docs/guides/active-record-with-cql/hasmany.md

 ## CQL Active Record: `HasMany` Relationship Guide

-In this guide, we’ll focus on the `HasMany` relationship using CQL's Active Record syntax.
-Like the previous `BelongsTo` and `HasOne` relationships, we’ll start with an Entity-Relationship Diagram (ERD) to visually explain how the `HasMany` relationship works and build on our previous schema.
+In this guide, we'll focus on the `HasMany` relationship using CQL's Active Record syntax.
+This describes a one-to-many connection between models.

 ## **What is a `HasMany` Relationship?**